nikkiandsharda/nikkiandsharda.github.io/_pages/healthcare.md

 # *Canada's Privacy Act* (Government of Canada, 2021)
 - This act is a federal law, which means it applies to all of Canada.
 - It states that if you are a Canadian citizen, or if you are physically within Canada, you have the right to gain access to your personal information that is kept by a federal institution.
 However, it also states that this request may be denied if it is not beneficial for the individual to read the medical record.
+- If you feel that you have unfairly been denied from accessing your records from an institution, you can file a complaint form by [clicking here](https://www.priv.gc.ca/en/report-a-concern/file-a-formal-privacy-complaint/file-a-complaint-about-a-federal-institution/)

 ## *Personal Health Information Protection Act*
 - Some important highlights from this act include: